Take a look at the major industry figures who have visited campus for residencies and master classes over the years.

 spent a day on campus hosting a master class on comedy sketch writing and a Q&A with students.
 He also headlined 7th annual Student Film Festival.

-, professional composer, musician and arranger, presented a master class on breaking into the music industry.
+, professional composer, musician arranger, presented a master class on breaking into the music industry.
 Gary's accomplishments read like a Who's Who

 catalog of family entertainment.
 He has composed, arranged and produced music for 125 musical albums and videos which have sold some 45 million units across 47 countries.
 All have been produced in his Austin, Texas recording studio Powell Studio Productions.